pnp/cli-microsoft365/docs/manual/docs/cmd/spo/cdn/cdn-get.md

 ## Examples

+Show if the Public CDN is currently enabled or not

 ```sh
 spo cdn get
 ```

-shows if the Public CDN is currently enabled or not
+Show if the Private CDN is currently enabled or not

 ```sh
 spo cdn get -t Private
 ```

-shows if the Private CDN is currently enabled or not

 ## More information